Welcome to this NASM or AFAA webpage. This website is owned and operated by National

 We use your information to provide you, either directly or through a third party, with our Services.
 We also may use your information to support our business functions, such as fraud prevention, marketing, analytics and legal functions.

 - To fulfill your requests for Services and communicate with you about those requests.

 - To set up your account and verify your identity when you register for our Services.

 - To process your payments - but we do not retain your credit card data after a payment has been processed.

 - To monitor, record, analyze and report on your activity, interactions and engagement with our Services.

-- To track and analyze and report on your progress, success, results, performance, registrations, incomplete attempts, and results in connection with our certification and specialized certificate program Services.If your use of our Services is in connection with a school, employer, institution or other organization (“your Institution”), we may share your data with your Institution, its instructors and staff, and other parties associated with or required by your Institution.
+- To track and analyze and report on your progress, success, results, performance, registrations, incomplete attempts, and results in connection with our certification and specialized certificate program Services.If your use of our Services is in connection with your Institution, we may share your data with your Institution, its instructors and staff, and other parties associated with or required by your Institution.

 - To perform research and analysis for our Services and to further develop and improve our Services or to perform research concerning the industries and professions we serve.